We look beyond the austere stereotype of Dutch food and reveal the rich culture and history behind the country’s misunderstood cuisine.

 Participation is considered important, too.
 For example, while going out for lunch or ordering in isn’t the norm, it is acceptable if everyone decides to do it.
 With this in mind, you could argue that even the Netherlands – one of the tiniest nations with the most limited kitchen – does have a food culture.

-It is true that today’s typical Dutch kitchen is rather basic, but this wasn’t always the case.
-In the beginning of the 20th century, Dutch girls were sent en masse to housekeeping school where they were taught to cook as economically and fuss-free as possible.
-Because of this, quite a number of traditional foods were lost.
+While it is true that today’s typical Dutch kitchen is somewhat basic, this wasn’t always the case.
+At the beginning of the 20th century, Dutch girls were sent en masse to housekeeping school.
+Here they were taught to cook as economically and fuss-free as possible.
+Because of this, a number of traditional foods were lost to the past.

-The proof is evident if we look through ‘old’ Dutch cookbooks such as De Verstandige Kok.
-Books such as this one show us a culinary world very different to the one we know now.
-Not only does the book mention how the Dutch relished taking time out for a meal, but it also presents us with an array of interesting and exciting dishes as well as a clever and varied use of exotic spices which were introduced to the Netherlands through the Dutch trade with Asia.
-The Dutch were also known to enjoy growing their own fruits and vegetables and wealthier families often had summer homes out in the country complete with self-sufficient gardens.
+Furthermore, these books reveal a clever and varied use of exotic spices that were introduced to the Netherlands through the Dutch trade with Asia.
+The Dutch were also known to enjoy growing their own fruits and vegetables.
+Many wealthier families even had summer homes in the country, complete with self-sufficient gardens.

 Dutch diet ranked first in the world

 Although the Dutch kitchen lost some of its variety and appeal after 1900, the country can still be proud of its local food culture.
 It boasts wonderful open-air markets and an excellent choice of fresh produce.
 In fact, the Netherlands is the second largest agricultural exporter in the world, after the United States.
 It exported €90.3 billion worth of produce in 2018 alone.